No Tags Found!

 KK!HR

-Central Government Industrial Tribunal-cum-Labour Courts (CGIT-cum-LCs) are set up under the provisions of Industrial Disputes Act, 1947 for adjudication of industrial disputes arising in Central Sphere.
-The CGIT-cum-LCs have been set up with the objective of maintaining peace and harmony in the industrial sector by quick and timely disposal of industrial disputes through adjudication so that industrial growth does not suffer on account of any widespread industrial unrest.
+Central Government Industrial Tribunal-cum-Labour Courts (CGIT-cum-LCs) are set up under the provisions of the Industrial Disputes Act, 1947 for the adjudication of industrial disputes arising in the Central Sphere.
+The CGIT-cum-LCs have been established with the objective of maintaining peace and harmony in the industrial sector by ensuring the quick and timely disposal of industrial disputes through adjudication, so that industrial growth does not suffer due to widespread industrial unrest.

-From the above it is very clear that the CGIT has been bestowed extensive powers in interfering with the decision of the employer in disciplinary and other service matters and the remedy against its decision lies before the High Court under its extra Ordinary jurisdiction under Article 226 or supervisory jurisdiction under 227 of our Constitution.
-To invoke Article 226 there has to be substantial irregularity in the procedure adopted by the Tribunal causing grave prejudice to you and in proceeding as per Article 227 issues like factual error, legal error or inadequate appreciation of evidence could be tried.
+From the above, it is very clear that the CGIT has been bestowed extensive powers in interfering with the decision of the employer in disciplinary and other service matters.
+The remedy against its decision lies before the High Court under its extraordinary jurisdiction under Article 226 or supervisory jurisdiction under Article 227 of our Constitution.
+To invoke Article 226, there has to be a substantial irregularity in the procedure adopted by the Tribunal causing grave prejudice to you.
+In proceedings as per Article 227, issues like factual error, legal error, or inadequate appreciation of evidence could be tried.

 From India, Mumbai